oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Baseline_Deployment/Architecture_Guide.md

 For more information about federating with Active Directory, see [Federating with Microsoft Active Directory](https://docs.oracle.com/iaas/Content/Identity/Tasks/federatingADFS.htm).

-For more information about federating with Active Directory with IAM Identity domain.
-[Federating with AD with Identity Domain](https://docs.oracle.com/en-us/iaas/Content/Identity/identityproviders/manage-identity-providers.htm#manage-identity-providers).
+For more information about federating with 3rd party Identity Providers with IAM Identity domain.
+[Managing Identity Providers](https://docs.oracle.com/en-us/iaas/Content/Identity/identityproviders/manage-identity-providers.htm#manage-identity-providers).

 ## _Compliance_